xmake-io/xmake-docs/guide/project_examples.md

 #### Package program

-If it is an iOS program, it will generate an ipa installation package, if it is macos, it will generate a dmg package (dmg package generation is still under development for the time being).
+If it is an iOS program, it will generate an ipa installation package, if it is macOS, it will generate a dmg package (dmg package generation is still under development for the time being).

 ```console
 $ xmake package